ludvigaldrin/com.svipler.app.spaceyplan/README.md

-# Space Homey 🏠
+# Space Homey

-A interactive home visualization and interaction application.
+Interactive Flor Plan Widget for Homey Dahsboard

-## Description
+# What is Space Homey?

-Space Homey is an application that allows users to visualize and interact with virtual house spaces.
-It provides an intuitive interface for exploring and manipulating different areas of a home environment.
+Space Homey is an app that allows you to create a floor plan of your home and use it to interact with devices.

-## Features
+# Usage

-- 3D house visualization
+1. Create Floor under Settings and add devices
-- Interactive room navigation
+2. Go to Dashboard and add widget
-- Customizable home layouts
+3. Select your floor
-- Real-time interaction with home elements
+4. Have fun